Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 Product updates show your users that you're listening and committed to improving their experience.
 When you ship a feature that your customers have been asking for, they feel heard.

 This can boost user loyalty & engagement.
-People are more likely to interact with a product they feel a part of and see is improving.
+People are more likely to interact with a product they feel a part of and see is improving, and they will get hyped for new releases too.

-Moreover, by constantly announcing these updates and educating users on new features, you're helping them get the most out of your product and enhance their overall experience.
+By constantly announcing these updates and educating users on new features, you're helping them get the most out of your product and enhance their overall experience.
+You're sharing big product updates and giving users additional resources on how to use the features they're already paying for, but may not know about.

 All in all, a well-crafted release note can impact both current, past, and future customers.